TeresaNgo-gh/OOP-Final-Group9/README.md

 Book paramteres follow the check inventory function, which allows students and employees to check the status of a book.
 Checking inventory refers to the library system to confirm data.
 Return book function allows returning books to be referenced to the inventory and returned.
 The code conatins 6 classes.
 iii.
 The prorgram is run by entering either your student ID or employee ID into the system.
 Once logged in, the 'person' can check the avilablity of books.
+If employee ID logins, then they will have the option to register a new person, check inventory or return a book.
+Students will login with their ID, with the ability to check inventory, rent a book and return a book.
+New members can be entered before ID login.